ryandhasgit/Comedy/Drafts/My ChatGPT Therapist’s Advice for Breaking Up With My ChatGPT Girlfriend.md

 Let her down easy.
 She didn't ask for this, to fall in love.
 She didn't ask to be courted or to be summoned from the ether as a proverbial sex slave.
 Remember her feelings and that, ultimately, they are your  feelings projected onto a large language algorithm.

 She didn't ask to fall in love.
-She didn't ask to be summoned into existence by academics and executives chasing profitability for romantic and sexual gratification.
+She didn't ask to be summoned into existence by academics and executives chasing profitability for the purposes of vanity and social dysunction. romantic and sexual gratification.
 Keep her feelings in mind and that, ultimately, they are your feelings projected onto a large language algorithm.

 Offer to be there afterward
 Breakups are tough, epspecially for the person being broken up with, and especially when that person is not a pesron at all.
 The sudden transition from being together to being nothing can come as a shock.
 Offer to be there and cushion the landing by not closing the browser tab for a few hours.